Medyka: Synagogue

 A brick-built rectangular synagogue, Synagoga w Medyce was erected in the village at the beginning of the 20th century.
 As its congregation, it was devastated by Nazi invaders during World War II.

 Border crossing

-Medyka is one of the main road border crossings between Poland and Ukraine, along with a major railway line running through the village, connecting both countries.
+Medyka is one of the main road border crossings between Poland and Ukraine.
+A major railway line also runs through the village, connecting both countries.
 The village across the border in Ukraine is Shehyni.
-During the 2022 Russian invasion of Ukraine, Medyka is one site welcoming Ukrainian refugees who crossed the border.
+During the 2022 Russian invasion of Ukraine, Medyka was one site welcoming Ukrainian refugees who crossed the border.